THE NATURAL AREAS

 The Medina classes are geared for slightly older children ages 3 to 7 years old.

 New Nature Talks

 Friedrich Wilderness Park

 Before or after most Saturday walks at Friedrich Park, stop by the pavilion for a nature talk from our interpretive guide Bruce Pylant.
 Topics include the windmill, mammals, geology and plants.
-Take at look at the event calendar for dates and topics!
-More details
+Check for dates and topics!

 For more info, see

 Not So Creepy

 Hardberger Park's diversitys of flora and fauna is being threatened by exotic invasive weeds.
 WE NEED YOUR HELP to combat these weeds by joining us for Weed Wednesdays at from 8:30 to 10:30 am.
 See for more info.